 Advanced Membrane Technology Research Centre (AMTEC), Faculty of Chemical and Energy Engineering, Universiti Teknologi Malaysia, 81310 UTM JB, Johor, Malaysia

 81310 UTM Johor Bahru,

-Detailed study on the anode structure of the solid oxide fuel cell (SOFC) is very crucial in developing high performance power generating devices as it is known that porous electrode will provide a number of active sites for reaction and thus will accelerate the fuel conversion.
-The present study investigates the feasibility of pore former addition in nickel oxide-yttria stabilized zirconia (NiO-YSZ) anode fabricated via phase inversion-based casting and sintering technique.
-The loading of two types of pore former (i.e. polyetheretherketone [PEEK] and corn starch) was varied from 0 to 10 wt % to total suspension.
-The effects of pore former loading and type were examined on anode morphology using scanning electron microscopy (SEM), crystal phase by X-ray diffraction (XRD), apparent porosity based on standard ASTM C373-88, and bending strength using three-point bending test.
-Results show that higher loading of pore former increased the porosity but significantly reduced the bending strength.
-SEM images of anode showed that the addition of 2 wt.% PEEK produced an effective porous structure by generating more connected open pores.
-Besides, the sample was recorded 67 % mechanically stronger compared to the best loading of corn starch (4 wt.%).
-Based on these findings, PEEK can be used as pore former in anode fabrication that creates appropriate porosity, thus benefits gas diffusion and provides good mechanical strength as an anode support.
+A detailed study on the anode structure of solid oxide fuel cell (SOFC) is very crucial in developing high performance power generating devices, given how porous electrodes are known to provide a number of active sites for reaction, consequently accelerate fuel conversion.
+This present study investigates the feasibility of pore former addition to nickel oxideyttria stabilized zirconia (NiO-YSZ) anode, fabricated via phase inversion-based casting and sintering technique.
+The loading of two types of pore former (i.e. polyetheretherketone [PEEK] and corn starch) was varied from 0 to 10 wt% of total suspension.
+The effects of pore former loading and its types were examined based on anode morphology using scanning electron microscopy (SEM), crystal phase by X-ray diffraction (XRD), apparent porosity based on standard ASTM C373-88, and bending strength using three-point bending test.
+Results had shown that higher loading of pore former increased the porosity, yet significantly reduced the bending strength.
+SEM images of anode displayed that by generating more connected open pores through the addition of 2 wt.% PEEK, it produced an effective porous structure.
+In fact, the sample recorded to be 67 % mechanically stronger compared to the best loading which is corn starch (4 wt.%).
+Based on these findings, PEEK can be used as pore former in anode fabrication that creates appropriate porosity, which benefits gas diffusion and also provides good mechanical strength as an anode support.